3. The written examination

 The Federal Court Interpreter Certification Examination program assumes that a court interpreter must have high-level proficiency in both English and Spanish.
 If you do not have such proficiency, you should focus on improving your general language proficiency before registering for an examination.
 Some strategies for doing this include:

-- correct your writing, and ask others to correct it, too;
+• correct and ask others to correct your writing;

 If you already have high-level proficiency in both English and Spanish, in order to prepare for the exam you may wish to do the following: